alexcroox/R3/README.md

     <sup><strong>Requires the latest version of <a href="https://github.com/CBATeam/CBA_A3/releases">CBA A3</a><br/></strong></sup>
 </p>

 Server Side addon for capturing unit movement and behaviour to a database for After Action Replays on a website.

 No modifications to your missions required, nothing for clients to download.

-Being built along side the [web component](https://github.com/alexcroox/R3-Web) and [tile generation component](https://titanmods.xyz/r3/tiler/)
+Being built along side the [web component](https://github.com/alexcroox/R3-Web), [extension component](https://github.com/alexcroox/R3-Extension) and the [tile generation component](https://titanmods.xyz/r3/tiler/)

 Built for Windows or Linux game servers.